 Al, for all its current magical capabilities, is still in its early stages.
-When organizations add Al to their systems, they effectively add a new user with access, but not reason.
+When organizations add AI to their systems, they effectively add a new user with access, but not reason.
 Al has the ability to consume data but has limited context to understand how to use it and handle it.
-A poor example, but accurate, is viewing Al the same as an intern.
+A poor example, but accurate, is viewing AI the same as an intern.
 They have a lot of knowledge and enthusiasm but none of the wisdom, discretion, and strategic thinking of more seasoned employees.

 How does a data security mindset approach this?
 At its core, data security is focused on whether the appropriate access controls are in place.
 Data that can only be accessed by those with appropriate access is "secure."
-Ensuring that AI, or the intern, can only access the correct data is a good first step.
+Ensuring that Al, or the intern, can only access the correct data is a good first step.

-There is more to this, however, as, unlike an intern, AI is part of a multiple-terabyte software program that doesn't sleep

-Data governance is the structure that identifies, manages, and ultimately "governs" the data, and is required to implement AI properly. and can be in thousands of accounts and devices at the same time, consuming and processing data.
+There is more to this, however, as, unlike an intern, Al is part of a multiple-terabyte software program that doesn't sleep and can be in thousands of accounts and devices at the same time, consuming and processing data.
 Further, Al currently cannot limit their knowledge so far as if they know something, they know it forever and across all thought streams.
 The only limitation is their connection with other large language model programs.
 For example, if you use an enterprise version of Open Al, knowledge shared with it is limited to your instance.
 However, anyone with access to that instance is able to access that data.
-Thus, limiting the exposure of Al to only the data it should have access to is required.
+Thus, limiting the exposure of AI to only the data it should have access to is required.